MCL Tear Treatment in Preston Woods, MO

 Diagnosing an MCL Tear in Preston Woods, MO

-Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to verify the injury’s severity.
+Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
 At Axes Physical Therapy, we provide complimentary injury screenings in Preston Woods, MO.
 With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.

 Treatment Options in Preston Woods, MO for MCL Tears